Injectivity theorem for pseudo-effective line bundles and its applications: Proof of Theorem

 From now on, we mainly consider the $L^{2}$-space $L^{n,q}_{(2)}(Y_{\e},F)_{h_{\e},\omega_{\e, \delta}}$ of $F$-valued $(n,q)$-forms on $Y_{\e}$ (not $X$) with respect to $h_{\e}$ and $\omega_{\e, \delta}$ (not $h$ and $\omega$).
 For simplicity we put

 The following inequality plays an important role in the proof.

 In particular, the norm $\|u\|_{\e, \delta}$ is uniformly bounded since the right hand side is independent of $\e$, $\delta$.
 The first inequality follows from property (b) of $h_{\e}$, and the second inequality follows from Lemma \ref{f-lem2.4} and property (B) of $\omega_{\e, \delta}$.
-Here we used a special characteristic of the canonical bundle $\omega_{X}$ since the second inequality holds only for $(n,q)$-forms.
 Strictly speaking, the left hand side should be $\|u|_{Y_{\e}}\|_{\e, \delta}$, but we often omit the symbol of restriction.
 Now we have the following orthogonal decomposition (for example see \cite[Proposition 5.8]{matsumura4}).

 Here $\dbar^{*}_{\e, \delta}$ is (the maximal extension of) the formal adjoint of the $\dbar$-operator and $\mathcal{H}^{n,q}_{\e, \delta}(F)$ is the set of harmonic $F$-valued $(n,q)$-forms on $Y_{\e}$, namely